MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 **Applies to:  Microsoft R Server 9.0.1**

-Remote execution is the ability to issue commands from either R Server or R Client to a remote R Server instance.
+Remote execution is the ability to issue commands from either R Server or R Client to a session running on a remote R Server instance.
 Remote execution is supported via the command line in console applications, in R scripts that call functions from the `mrsdeploy` package, or from code that calls the operationalization APIs.

 Requirements for using this feature include: